Doctors monitoring Trump's lungs, giving steroid to fight COVID-19

 Trump spent much of the year downplaying the risks of the COVID-19 pandemic, which has infected 7.4 million Americans, killed more than 209,000, and caused an economic downturn that has thrown millions out of work.

 His illness has upended his re-election campaign as it seeks to fend off Democratic challenger Joe Biden in the final month of the race, and rattled financial markets.
-Several members of his inner circle have also tested positive for the disease, including three Republican members of the U.S. Senate.
+Several members of his inner circle have also tested positive for the disease, as well as three Republican members of the U.S. Senate.

 Conley’s response suggests the X-rays revealed some signs of pneumonia, said Dr. Amesh Adalja, an infectious disease specialist at Johns Hopkins University.